-- A. Application: - 1.
-This Section includes requirements for medium voltage cables used in the campus medium voltage electric distribution system. - 2.
-Projects other than medium voltage distribution system projects that utilize medium voltage cables shall comply with applicable portions of this Section. - B. Contractor Qualifications: - 1.
-The following requirements shall appear in the project specifications.
-Contractor and subcontractor personnel who do not meet these requirements shall not be permitted to receive, handle, install, splice or test medium voltage cables - a.
-The contractor or sub-contractor directly responsible for the receiving, handling and installation of medium voltage cable shall have had at least three years' experience in performing similar work in underground ductbank and manhole systems.
+- 1 The following requirements shall appear in the project specifications.
+Contractor and subcontractor personnel who do not meet these requirements shall not be permitted to receive, handle, install, splice or test medium voltage cables - The contractor or sub-contractor directly responsible for the receiving, a. handling and installation of medium voltage cable shall have had at least three years' experience in performing similar work in underground ductbank and manhole systems.
 Submit references consisting of project names, dates and contact person names and telephone numbers for at least three similar projects within the past three years.
 Projects used as references must include the installation of medium voltage cable of the 25kV class or higher (5kV class for projects involving only 4160V circuits) in underground ductbanks and manholes.
-URD or other work not involving ductbanks and manholes will not be accepted. - b.
-The contractor shall the submit proof that the each cable splicer has had at least three years of experience in splicing EPR and PILC cables rated in the 25kV voltage class This proof is required before any splicing may proceed and shall consist of at least three references with contact names and phone numbers.
+URD or other work not involving ductbanks and manholes will not be accepted. - The contractor shall the submit proof that the each cable splicer has had b. at least three years of experience in splicing EPR and PILC cables rated in the 25kV voltage class This proof is required before any splicing may proceed and shall consist of at least three references with contact names and phone numbers.
 Where PILC splices or terminations are required, references shall include at least three projects in which PILC splices or terminations were made. - 1.
-Exception: PILC experience is not required for projects in which no PILC cable will be installed, spliced or terminated. - c.
-Acceptance-testing of medium voltage cable and terminations shall be performed by a qualified electrical service and testing company.
+Exception: PILC experience is not required for projects in which no PILC cable will be installed, spliced or terminated. - Acceptance-testing of medium voltage cable and terminations shall be C. performed by a qualified electrical service and testing company.
 The service and testing company shall be one which performs electrical testing services including testing of medium voltage cable as a regular component of its business and which has been in the business of testing medium voltage cables for at least three years.
 The service and testing company shall not be a part of any business entity responsible for the supply and installing medium voltage cable under this contract.
 All test results shall be certified by an electrical engineer employed by the testing company.
 The engineer shall interpret the results and shall sign each test report.
 Test equipment used shall have been calibrated within the 12 month period immediately preceding the test date.
 Certification of calibration within this time period is required and shall be furnished with the test reports.
-Test reports furnished without this certification or tests made with equipment without the required certification are invalid and will not be accepted.
+Test reports furnished without this certification or tests